 For a long time Emiliano Calemzuk was a rising star in Rupert Murdoch’s empire, 21st Century Fox.
 But the corporate life is now far behind him.
 By early 2015, he plans to have launched “a next-generation media company,” creating shows that are watched on computers, tablets, and other devices, as well as TV.
 Basically, he is looking for opportunities that are nontraditional.

-The 42-year-old native of Argentina resigned from Shine Group (one of 21st Century’s TV production studios) in 2012 with the goal of launching an independent venture.
+The forty-two-year-old native of Argentina resigned from Shine Group (one of 21st Century’s TV production studios) in 2012 with the goal of launching an independent venture.
 He’d been watching and studying the rise of new digital technologies—chiefly mobile devices and high-speed Internet—and like many others, he believes the future has arrived.

 People have more opportunities to watch content than ever before and are therefore consuming more content more quickly than ever.
 The TV production veteran realized that imminent changes in technology foretold great opportunities for new companies to emerge.
 “I think the changes will favor nimble start-ups over big conglomerates,” he says.